June 11, 2024

 Read

-Living Long & Well: Dr. Dan Sodickson gives his thoughts on the pros and cons of Full Body scanning
+Living Long & Well: Dr. Dan Sodickson gives his thoughts on the pros and cons of getting annual Full Body scans

 Reviewed By:

-Living Long & Well: Dr. Dan Sodickson gives his thoughts on the pros and cons of Full Body scanning
+Living Long & Well: Dr. Dan Sodickson gives his thoughts on the pros and cons of getting annual Full Body scans

 Most of us are familiar with magnetic resonance imaging, or MRI.
 The MRI is a noninvasive medical imaging test that produces detailed images of internal structures in the human body, including the brain, the heart, abdominal organs, muscles, blood vessels, ligaments, and bones.
 MRI scanners create these images using somewhat surprising tools: radio waves and a strong magnet.